Buy Starbucks shares

 At the time of writing this review, the share price of Starbucks was $111.81.
 Analysts forecast a further rise in the share price by the end of 2021.

-How to invest in Starbucks shares in Singapore?
+How to invest in Starbucks shares?

 Starbucks shares began trading on the NASDAQ exchange in the summer of 1992 under the ticker symbol SBUX.
 In addition, Starbucks securities are traded on: Hamburg Stock Exchange, Frankfurt Stock Exchange, Düsseldorf Stock Exchange, Stuttgart Stock Exchange, Berlin Stock Exchange, Munich Stock Exchange, Hanover Stock Exchange and London Stock Exchange.